 For persons who are older than 55 years old and blind, SSA applies various criteria to determine their employment.
 These are somewhat different from the ones for individuals who aren’t blind.
 If someone is of age 55 and makes more than $2,260 each month in 2022, his or her benefits will be suspended.
 Benefits are not, however, cancelled.
 The salary caps may vary from year to year.

 If an individual’s earnings fall below $2,260 in any one month, the SSA will begin paying benefits.
 This is the SGA work threshold set by the SSA, which serves as a limit on how much productive activity may be done.
-To learn more about disability benefit programs such As SSI and SSDI, you should contact a qualified disability lawyer.
+To learn more about disability benefit programs such As SSI and SSDI, you should contact a qualified Disability Attorneys In Michigan.

 A lawyer can help you understand the application and appeals process, as well as ensure that you are meeting all of the deadlines.
 It is important to have legal representation when seeking any kind of government benefits, especially those related to blindness or disability.